 The reasons for the Council's decision to grant listed building consent for the works proposed subject to the above conditions are:

-1. In accordance with the requirements of Section 56A of the Town and Country Planning Act 1971.

-2. To ensure satisfactory appearance.
+- 1. To comply with the requirements of Section 56A of the Town and Country Planning Act 1971 as amended by the Local Government Flanning and Land Act 1980. - 2.
+To ensure satisfactory appearance.